Ropticus/Suilder-docs/docs/general/raw-sql.md

 IRawSql raw4 = sql.Raw("WHERE {0} IN {1}", person["Id"], sql.SubList.Add(1, 2, 3));
 ```

-If your raw text is a complete query you must use the **RawQuery** method:
+If your raw string is a complete query you must use the **RawQuery** method:
 ```csharp
 // Raw query
 IRawQuery raw1 = sql.RawQuery("SELECT person.Name FROM person");